 Dokumeds is a CRO with extensive experience organizing multi-country clinical trials in Europe.
 We specialize in helping international clients to assess, implement, and conduct both interventional and non interventional studies across countries of Dokumeds operations.

-We also have a highly-qualified team who has been following these changes for years.
-To learn more about the current process for EudraCT registration, the structure of the new CTIS, or the concrete implications of regional data protection legislation, please refer to our e-book.
+Learn more about the current process for EudraCT registration, the structure of the new CTIS and the concrete implications of regional data protection legislation in our e-book: Navigating Clinical Trial Regulations in the EU.